wert-io/widget-initializer/README.md

 import WertWidget from '@wert-io/widget-initializer';
 ```

-First of all, you need to create a configuration object:
+First of all, you need to create a widget class:

 ```
 const wertWidget = new WertWidget(options);